Skip to content

 c

-1. utils.c — Implement the max and clamp functions
+1. utils.c — Implement the add and sub functions.

-2. main.c — Call the functions in utils and test various operations
+2. main.c — Call functions from utils and test various operations.

-4. Use nm or objdump to inspect the symbol table of the object files
+4. Use nm or objdump to view the symbol table of the object files.

 Exercise 2: printf Formatting Practice

-Without looking up references, write down the expected output of the following printf statements (then compile, run, and verify):
+Without looking up resources, write the expected output of the following printf statements (then compile and run to verify):

 c